Chapter 4 Dichotomous endpoints

 We see that the estimates are identical to the Stata estimates, although the standard errors and confidence limits are a bit different.
 But I actually think the bootstrap estimates are better.

-The estimated marginal risk difference in R is computed using the margins-package.
+The estimated marginal risk difference in R is computed using the marginaleffects-package again.

 rlogistic <- rct %>%